bocovp/GeigerGPX/README.md

 - **Dose rate plots:** For recorded tracks the application provides a dose rate plot with a manually adjustable averaging window (fixed-duration window or Epanechnikov kernel estimator).
 - **Track editing:** One can crop beginning/end of the track, cut track into two, or mark some points as "bad" so they aren't shown on the map.
 - **Experimental Bluetooth audio input:** Audio capture from Bluetooth headsets is supported as an experimental feature, but it is way less stable and provides lower quality as compared to built-in microphone capture.
-- **High-rate limitation warning:** At high dose rates, RD-1008 may not emit all pulses audibly, so phone-side estimates can be biased low.
+- **High-rate limitation warning:** At high dose rates, dosimeter may not emit all pulses audibly, so phone-side estimates can be biased low.

 ## Screenshots